 Students accepted to Saint Joseph School will be placed according to the best interests of the child.
-In all cases, the Head of School, in conjunction with the teachers and Director of Admissions, will determine placement of students in classes.
+In all cases, the Head of School, Assistant Head of School, in conjunction with the teachers and Director of Admissions, will determine placement of students in classes.